Skip navigation and search

 Why does PostNord have to charge a fee for this?

-Anyone who performs a VAT and/or customs declaration performs a service, something that costs money.
+Anyone who performs a VAT and/or customs declaration performs a service, which costs money.
 The costs consist of salary and taxes, technical equipment, premises for the employees, space to store items pending payment, etc.

 What happens to the guarantee and the right of withdrawal with goods that remain in stock with you?